xtdb/xtdb/docs/phase_2.md

 These points are discussed below.

-**It's worth keeping the "unbundled" concept in mind when reading this and reflect on what can be built as layers or on the side of CRUX, and how to avoid building it all into the core in an interlocking way.**
+**It's worth keeping the "unbundled" concept in mind when reading this and reflect on what can be built as layers or on the side of Crux, and how to avoid building it all into the core in an interlocking way.**

 ### Features

 #### Enhanced and Extended API

-At the moment CRUX provides a quite low-level API and we could expose a richer, more user friendly set of functions on top of this.
+At the moment Crux provides a quite low-level API and we could expose a richer, more user friendly set of functions on top of this.
 This includes things like making it easier to get the actual docs for a query, currently they sit in the meta data of each tuple.